vituscze/fp/README.md

 **Lecture: Thursday 10:40 in S4**

-This code contains the accompanying code that will be discussed during the lectures.
+This repository contains the accompanying code that will be discussed during the lectures.
 The package doesn't contain an executable; it is primarily meant to be used in a REPL environment.

 To start out, run: